 Student Accident and Sickness Insurance Plan

 Troy University offers an accident and sickness insurance plan to all students.
-For more information, contact the Student Health Center at 334-670-3452 or visit http://troy.troy.edu/ healthservices/TROY\insurance.pdf.
+For more information, contact the Student Health Center at (334) 670-3452 or visit the Student Health Services website at www.troy.edu.

 Troy Global Campus